TengMCing/spotoroo/README.md

 ## Overview

-“spotoroo” stands for spatiotemporal clustering in R of hot spot.
+“spotoroo” stands for spatiotemporal clustering in R of hot spot data.
 It is an algorithm to cluster satellite hot spots, detect ignition points and reconstruct fire movement.

 ## Installation